sdhacker/Crypto-Chess/README.md

 # Crypto Chess

-Crypto Chess can be used to play chess over the Ethereum blockchain network
+Crypto Chess can be used to play chess over the Ethereum blockchain network.

-# Information

-You can use

 ## How to run

-1. You can run on a local Ethereum node with JSON-RPC listening at port 8545 using testrpc or ganache.
+1. You can run on a local Ethereum node with JSON-RPC listening at port 8545 using testrpc or ganache and connect your account with metamask.
    Or You can also use Polygon Mumbai test network using Metamask.

   ```bash